Safiyya Amira Shaikh

 Safiyya Amira Shaikh, formerly Michelle Ramsden, is a British woman convicted of plotting to bomb St Paul's Cathedral in London.
 She is thought to be the first lone female Islamic State of Iraq and the Levant (ISIL) bomb plotter in the UK.
 She was sentenced to life imprisonment in July 2020.

 Early life

 Shaikh was born Michelle Ramsden in Hayes, west London, in 1983.
 A former company director, Shaikh converted to Islam in 2007 after an act of kindness by a Muslim family in her neighbourhood, subsequently becoming estranged from her dysfunctional family.
-Changing her name to Safiyya Amira (meaning pure, commander) Shaikh, she became radicalised in 2015, having fallen out with Muslim leaders who disagreed with her violent interpretations of the faith.
+Changing her name to Safiyya Amira (meaning pure, princess) Shaikh, she became radicalised in 2015, having fallen out with Muslim leaders who disagreed with her violent interpretations of the faith.

 Support for terrorism

 By 2016, Shaikh had come under surveillance by police and MI5.
 She was referred at least three times to the deradicalisation programme Prevent, but ceased participating each time.
 Shaikh became active on "multiple social media platforms" and had set up an account named 'GreenB1rds on the encrypted Telegram Messenger app; encouraging violent attacks in both the UK and abroad, and disseminating pro-ISIL propaganda.
 She had enjoyed watching ISIL beheading videos, glorified terrorist atrocities, had been in contact with convicted British jihadist Anjem Choudary, and had listened to lectures by extremist imam Anwar Al-Awlaki.